The Chosen Trees

 [Whilst I have not used it on the trees in question I wanted to divulge a quick method of tree health analysis, which also acts as a very basic aid in determining the life span of a tree.
 The O’Neill factor.
 This is very simple and unscientific but can allow a forester the means top determine whether a tree needs further investigation – All trees display their annual growth on branches, albeit difficult to find on mature broadleaved trees than on fast growing coniferous trees.

 Simply divide the growth in cm in the last 2 growing season against the previous 2 years growth.
 Often if possible, it is better to lengthen the quantity of growing seasons, particularly for more mature specimens.
-However the result will be <1 or >1. <1 = the tree is decelerating in growth. >1 = the tree is accelerating and thus still young.
+However the result will be 1.
+1 = the tree is accelerating and thus still young.

 Trees often have differing stages of life and the above calculation is better used in formative years. ]